A Whiplash of White Florals Good - not Just For the Mass-Market

 Far Away Gold strikes you with its consistent exotic facet which explains its name.
 While in many floral compositions, the flowers are imported from the tropics while the woods remain polite, in this case, the woods are just as "foreign" and realistic smelling as the florals.
 The longer drydown is vanillic and ambery.
 The perfume is sweet yet counterbalanced by unsweetened notes.
 It's a bit like smelling the almond-, aqua- and hay-like nuances of tonka bean all at the same time.
 The scent evolves in the direction of condensed milk.

 It turns out that the fragrance is like one of those mass-market desserts which make an effort at offering a well-researched aroma and even incorporate real vanilla from Madagascar with black seeds well in view.
 It works.
 It does smell luxurious and the composition is an authentic attempt at creating a mega-wattage white floral bouquet.
 It is less nuanced, less truly dissonant, less dirty, and more linear than an authentic high-end offering like Frédéric Malle Editions de Parfums Carnal Flower, but it holds its ground as far as the over-the-top white-floral effect goes.
-It's simpler, but not plastic.
+It's simple, but not plastic.
 It might not be strictly speaking the good stuff, but you can bluff your way through your everyday life with this well-crafted sillage.
 In fact, so impressed were we initially that we thought it might be that ideal, realistic, 3-D white-floral sillage we smelled once on the streets of Paris.
 Far Away Gold is high in illusory power, if nothing else.